peichman-umd/bin/README.md

 ## sendkey

-    $ sendkey < ~/id_rsa.pub server1 server2 server3
+    $ sendkey ~/id_rsa.pub server1 server2 server3

-Copy the SSH public key on STDIN to the `~/authorized_keys` file on one or more servers.
+Copy the SSH public key in the file given as the first argument to the `~/authorized_keys` file on one or more servers.

 Uses: ssh